newrelic/newrelic-exporter-specs/opencensus/OpenCensus-Metrics.md

 ## Distribution

 These metrics give details about the distribution of the recorded values.
 Comparison must be done on these metrics before sending.

+These metrics will be recorded as two New Relic metric types: a Summary, and a set of Counts.

+When recorded as a New Relic Summary, the min and max values will be null and the count and sum values will be deltas since the recording of the metric.

 These metrics will be deconstructed and translated into multiple of New Relic's Count metric type.